-The distributed nature of parallel, message-driven systems makes them more difficult to debug than their sequential, synchronous and centralized counterparts.
+The distributed nature of parallel, message-driven systems makes them more difficult to debug than their sequential, synchronous, and centralized counterparts.
 For these reasons, NServiceBus provides built-in message auditing for every endpoint.
-Configure NServiceBus to audit and it will capture a copy of every received message and forward it to a specified audit queue.
+When configured to audit, NServiceBus will capture a copy of every successfully processed message and forward it to a specified audit queue.

-It is recommended to specify a central auditing queue for all related endpoints (i.e. endpoints that belong to the same system).
+It is recommended to specify a central auditing queue for all related endpoints (i.e., endpoints that belong to the same system).
 This gives an overview of the entire system in one place and can help see how messages correlate.
-One can look at the audit queue as a central record of everything that happened in the system.
-A central audit queue is also required by the Particular Service Platform and especially ServiceControl, which consumes messages from these auditing queues.
-For more information, see ServicePulse documentation.
+The audit queue can be considered a central record of everything that happened in the system.

 Performance impact